 The only way to make sure your baby isn’t at risk of exposure to any kind of smoke through breast milk is to quit smoking.
 If you are having issues quitting, don’t be tempted to give up breastfeeding.

 Remember, overall, the consensus is that the benefits of breastfeeding outweigh the risks of smoking.

 However, it is a good idea to cut back if you can’t quit.
 The fewer cigarettes you smoke, the better it is for you and your little one.

 One study tested the breast milk of smoking women for cotinine, a substance found in tobacco, and discovered the amount detected in the milk was directly linked to the number of cigarettes being smoked.
 Smoking five or fewer cigarettes will have far fewer side effects than smoking 20 or 30 of them.

 If You Can't Quit

-If you’re cutting back and ready to take the next step and quit, read on.
+If you’re cutting back and feel ready to take the next step toward quitting, read on.

 Safe Ways To Quit Smoking